LyquidQrystal/fightorflight/README.md

 ## TODO
 - Main Goal For the Following Updates:
-  - Status move effect
+  - Porting to Cobblemon 1.7
 - Things that might be done in a short period of time(1~3 big updates):
-  - Porting to Cobblemon 1.7
   - Add some features from ZA.
 - Things that might not be done in a short period of time:
-  - Datapack driven behavior setting(quite complex)
+  - Datapack driven behavior setting(quite complex, especially for the behaviour system from Cobblemon now.)
   - Add an item similar to the Sticky Glob(Sounds cool, but we still got many things to do.)
   - Repel effect.(It's being worked on by the Cobblemon team according to their roadmap.)
   - Attack Position for Poke Staff(not available currently.
 It is quite difficult.)